geeksforsocialchange/gfsc-v3/content/project/hulme-community-garden-centre/index.md

 linktotext:
 image: index.png
 imagealt: Hulme Community Garden Centre's logo
-summary: "How we researched Hulme Community Garden Centre's tech needs, and provided them with a package of information and user stories which set them up to develop their perfect website."
+description: "How we researched Hulme Community Garden Centre's tech needs, and provided them with a package of information and user stories which set them up to develop their perfect website."
 weight: 100
 galleryalt:
 - A photograph of a plant display in Hulme Garden Centre with a hand painted board with the centre's name on it